 Finley attended Rancocas Valley Regional High School in Mount Holly, N.J. where he led team to the state title in his senior year while tallying 20 goals and six assists.
 Finley was named Philadelphia Inquirer's South Jersey Player of the Year.
 The forward spent his sophomore and junior seasons in Bradenton, Fla., for the US Soccer Under-17 residency program.

-Selected ninth overall in the 2013 MLS SuperDraft.
+Selected in the First Round (ninth overal) in the 2013 MLS SuperDraft.

 Finley is the son of Terry and Debbie Finley.
 He is the owner of one dog named Maggie.
 His role models include his parents and his trainer, James Galanis.
 Finley enjoys reading, working out, watching sports and movies during his free time.
 Finley likes to cook, and his favorite dishes include buffalo chicken and chicken Parmesan.
 His favorite types of movies are comedies and thrillers, and his go-to movies include “Billy Madison” and “Law Abiding Citizen.”
 Finley is a hip-hop fan and his favorite musical artist is Drake.
 His favorite non-MLS soccer club is La Liga’s FC Barcelona and he is a fan of former Dutch striker Ruud van Nistelrooy.
 Finley’s favorite place he’s traveled to is the Bahamas and would like to travel to Greece in the future.
 The Lumberton, N.J., native is a supporter of all of Philadelphia’s sports teams including the NFL’s Eagles, the NHL’s Flyers, the NBA’s 76ers MLB’s Phillies.
 His favorite soccer memory includes being drafted into the MLS and scoring his first MLS goal.